-- Only one person could deploy changes.
-If he wasn’t around or was too busy, too bad.
+Only one person could deploy changes.
+If they weren’t around or was too busy, too bad.
 This not only slowed down development, but also our manual QA process.

 Since then, we have made great strides in our own processes.
 We now use Atlassian’s Bamboo as an automated build system connected to our code repositories in Bitbucket.
 On every merge to the main branch, Bamboo compiles the changes, runs unit tests, and then deploys the artifacts to an isolated testing environment to run them against a gauntlet of automated tests.
 After all the tests pass, those same exact artifacts are then deployed to a QA environment for some more manual tests.
 We also have the ability to then one-click deploy those same artifacts to a handful of supported environments.

 I’m sure you can tell just from what I said above that these new processes have helped a ton.
 However, I’d like to enumerate some of the specific benefits we’ve seen.

 Nobody has to babysit deployments.
 Since Bamboo handles them all automatically after a merge, we know that all of our changes will automatically get where they need to go, without having to watch over (or perform) the actual deployment process.

 Our test suite is always run.
 No more “I forgot to run the tests before committing.”
 Code changes with failing tests will always be caught before they make it into our important environments.